AshharAhmadKhan/AshharAhmadKhan/README.md

 I am currently working on Project IDX and several other small projects.
 I am learning Java and MATLAB while leveraging my existing knowledge of C. In addition, I am assisting with a research paper focused on software principles.
 One of my notable achievements is developing a comprehensive medicine management system for my uncle's hospital.
 This system tracks medicine inventory, manages additions and removals, and provides usage reports, which has significantly improved the hospital's operational efficiency.
 I am also actively seeking internships to further enhance my skills and gain practical experience.

 💼 Interested in working together?
-Reach out to me via email.
+Reach out to me via email (itzashhar@gmail.com)

 💬 Got a question or just curious about something?
 Feel free to ask!